I hear the weeping of a woman, a woman of many years

 Her tears to be mine at the end of my life.

-The tears I cry, I want to be with the heart of God, not just for the weak and the broken,
+The tears I cry, I want to be with the heart of God, not just

-the addicted and imprisoned, but with them.
+the addicted and imprisoned, but

 I was asking God, how do I put myself in these womens shoes.
 The truth is I can't.
 Because I have never been there.
 But I can put myself in the place of the woman who ignored the cries of others...